scala/scala/doc/internal/tastyreader.md

 ### Entry Points

-A classfile is assumed to have an associated TASTy file if it has a `TASTY` annotation (not available through Java reflection).
-This annotation contains a UUID that matches a UUID in the header of a sibling `.tasty` file of the same directory as the classfile.
+A classfile is assumed to have an associated TASTy file if it has a `TASTY` classfile attribute (not available through Java reflection).
+This attribute contains a UUID that matches a UUID in the header of a sibling `.tasty` file of the same directory as the classfile.
 This file is then found and the UUIDs are compared in `scala.tools.nsc.symtab.classfile.ClassfileParser`.
 After validation of the header, the tasty file is traversed in `scala.tools.nsc.tasty.TastyUnpickler.unpickle`, which